Last updated on March 21st, 2023 at 02:37 am

 During the summer, vendors outside the lodge provide quick snacks like ice cream, soda, and coffee.

 The Legend of Multnomah Falls

-The waterfall was created to win the heart of a young princess who wanted a hidden place to bathe, According to Native American lore.
-Local Multnomah people tell the story of how a beautiful maiden, the daughter of Chief Multnomah sacrificed herself to the Great Spirit to save the tribe from a plague, by throwing herself from the top of the waterfall.
+According to Native American lore, Multnomah Falls was created to win the heart of a young princess seeking a hidden bathing spot.
+Local Multnomah people also tell the tale of how the daughter of Chief Multnomah sacrificed herself by jumping from the top of the waterfall to save the tribe from a plague.

 How Multnomah Falls Was Formed